Planet Hugill blog

 The Genesis of Frankenstein, Robert's latest opera, is now available to view on Vimeo.

-Dominus illuminatio mea, Robert's motet will be premiere by London Concord Singers, conductor Jessica Norton, on 8 December 2016 at the Priory Church of the Order of St John, Clerkenwell.
+Dominus illuminatio mea, Robert's motet was premiered by London Concord Singers, conductor Jessica Norton, on 8 December 2016 at the Priory Church of the Order of St John, Clerkenwell.

 Recent lectures have included an illustrated five-lecture series Introduction to Opera for The Course in Mayfair, and Introduction to Opera lectures for U3A London in Hampstead Town Hall.
 Robert will be returning to The Course for a future series of Introduction to Opera and has further U3A lectures planned.